The Next Adventure

 Hamfrd’s Blades cut Mathos’s Parchment a third time.

 The mage stares at the big man’s two extended fingers, shaking his head.
 “Are you sure you even know how to play this game?” he asks.

 “You’ve lost three straight throws,” Jake points out.

 “Just give it up,” Jake says.

 Mathos looks down at the result.

-His Rock, meant to smash Hamfrd’s Blades at last, has instead been covered by the big man’s Parchment.
+His Stone, meant to smash Hamfrd’s Blades at last, has instead been covered by the big man’s Parchment.

 “Are you kidding me!?”

 “It’s okay, Mathos,” rumbles Hamfrd.
 “You can have the bed.
 I’ll take the floor.”

 Knock knock knock.
 Several short raps sound on the wall to their room.
 “Can you keep it down?” a weary voice calls from the other side.